jo-asakura/less-mixins/README.md

 You don't need to use any normalize libraries since LESS-Mixins includes both HTML4 and HTML5 resets.

+All the mixins are well-documented; therefore, go through the library and familiarize youself with it.

 ## Author

 **Alexander Marinenko**